 Important notice: Whether you need a visa or not is determined by your nationality.
 It does not matter in which country you study, i.e. where your home institution is located.
 If you study in a different country than your country of origin and have a residence permit for this country, you still need to apply for a student visa for Germany.
 Please inquire about visa regulations concerning your country of origin as soon as possible.

 Depending on their country of origin, people wishing to enter the Federal Republic of Germany are subject to different entry requirements.
 Every exchange student is responsible for her or his visa application her- or himself.

 Students from countries requiring visa have to apply for a student visa in their country of origin, or the country of their home institution, before entering Germany.

-Your visa application will require your official letter of admission by Pforzeim Univerisity.
-Please contact the responsible German embassy or consulate in your country of origin or the country of your home institution and apply for a student visa immediately after receiving your letter of admission.
+Your visa application will require your official Letter of Acceptance by Pforzeim University.
+Please contact the responsible German embassy or consulate in your country of origin or the country of your home institution and apply for a student visa immediately after receiving your Letter of Acceptance.

 EU citizens and EFTA citizens (Iceland, Liechtenstein, Norway, Switzerland) do not need a student visa.
 After enrollment, they need to register at the residents' registration office.

 Citizens from the following countries do not need a student visa either, they need to apply for a German residence permit at the respective Foreigners’ Registration Office in Pforzheim:

 Australia • Israel • Japan • Canada • New Zealand • South Korea • USA